Planning an event can be a daunting task, especially when you’re

 3. Plan a Simple Menu

 Catering is often one of the largest expenses in event planning.
 Instead of a full-course meal, consider simpler options like a buffet-style setup, food stations, or even a potluck-style event where guests bring dishes to share.
-If catering is necessary, try negotiating with local caterers who may offer off-peak pricing or discounts for larger orders.
+If catering is necessary, try negotiating with local caterers who may offer off-peak pricing or discounts

 4. Utilize DIY Decor